MikeMaximus/gbm/GBM/readme.txt

 - Added Japanese language support.
 	- Thank you @nihongo-helper0119 for providing the Japanese translation.
-	- The GUI language is chosen based on your operating system language, it cannot currently be set manually.
-(I may add a manual language setting before releasing v143.)
+- Added the ability to manually set the user interface language.
+	- GBM will use your operating system language by default.
+	- The Settings -> User Interface panel now allows you to manually set one of the available languages.
+(Operating System (Default), English, Chinese Simplified, Japanese).
 - Added the ability to run GBM in a fully portable mode.
-Supports Windows and Linux.
 	- In portable mode, GBM will store all user and temporary data in the same location as the app instead of using the user's OS profile folder.
 	- You MUST have write permissions to the application folder for portable mode to function.
 	- GBM does not automatically move any of your existing data when switching between normal mode and portable mode.